Over the past decade, women’s professional road cycling has grown by leaps and bounds. In 2014, the AIOCC Féminine was formed.

-In 2021, our association is delighted to count among the organizers
+In 2022, our association is delighted to count 22 races among the organizers.

 At the start of the 2020 season, the UCI proposed significant reform in order to make women’s road cycling more professional, accelerate its development, improve its visibility, and increase its popularity.